IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `name` name of the data asset to download
 - `id` is the asset id of the data asset.
 One of name or id must be specified.
 - `file-name` name of the .zip file to which data asset content is written.
+- `location` is a path to the physical location of the dataset.
+It is used when duplicate names are allowed.

 A status code is printed to the output.
 A status code of 0 indicates successful completion of the command.